 In order to ensure key players in the company, or sometimes everyone in the company, are aware of information, organizations use dashboards to gather key statistics and data points from a variety of sources.
 Visualization and understanding of key metrics can help companies improve their business.

-Staff and operators in control rooms, command centers and NOCs are in charge of overseeing company infrastructure, security, operations, telecommunications, safety and more.
-They rely heavily on accurate and timely (mostly real time) data that helps them make informed decisions about their business operations.
+Team leaders and Operators in control rooms, command centers, Network Operations Centers (NOCs), Security Operations Centers (SOCs) and Emergency Operations Centers (EOCs) are in charge of overseeing company and community infrastructure, security, telecommunications, safety, and more.
+They rely heavily on accurate and timely data to make informed mission-critical decisions.

 We have just unveiled our most recent video Userful Video Wall for Control Rooms, Command Centers and Network Operation Centers (NOC).
 It provides a comprehensive introduction to all the features that makes Userful the ideal solution for control rooms and command centers.

 You will see how easy Userful makes it to deploy a video wall for better data visualization and analysis and for a more efficient team collaboration.
 A Userful video wall is the ideal way to ensure you’re making informed decisions in your control room.